 - To make a bold statement, invest in a sparkling chandelier.

 2. Update existing furniture

 Upholstered furniture is a good way to introduce different textures and colours.
 Re-cover a chair in a bright fabric for a hit of colour, or if your kitchen is open plan, add a formal accent with a sofa in any patterned fabric, from pinstripe to tweed.

 3. Soften the look with furnishings

 Clever styling can create a sense of balance in the kitchen.
 Modern soft furnishings, such as deep-pile textured rugs and decorative geometric-print cushions will take the edge off an industrial-looking scheme.
-Remember, the textiles seen in a kitchen are often functional, including aprons and tea towels, so make sure yours contribute to, rather than distracting from your look.
+Remember, the textiles seen in a kitchen are often functional, including aprons and tea towels, so make sure these contribute to the overall look.

-- Rough textures such as stone and wood have timeless appeal even in the most contemporary setting, and glass or ceramics reflect the light with their glossy finish.
-Don’t limit yourself to vases or vessels originally intended for display – some of the most pleasing pieces are pots, bottles or bowls designed with a practical use in mind.
+- Rough textures such as stone and wood have timeless appeal even in the most contemporary space, and glass or ceramics reflect the light with their glossy finish.
+Do not limit yourself to vases or vessels originally intended for display – some of the most interesting pieces are pots, bottles or bowls designed with a practical use in mind.